 From the moment when sunrise starts to the midnight, the little boats on Hoai River always bring the visitors special experiences of the ancient Hoi An life.

 Hoai River is a tributary of the Thu Bon River runs through Hoi An.
 With the local people living in this town and many travelers visiting there, Hoai River is the inseparable symbol of the ancient Hoi An.
 Moreover, this gentle little river is deeply attached to Hoi An resident living.
 Their main occupation is rowing, taking visitors to visit the spectacle.

 Floating on Hoai River costs from 30,000VND to 50,000VND for 30 minutes.
-The attactive feature here is all the boats do not use engine.
-This makes the tourists feel deeply about the simpliest beauty of the ancient town.
+The attractive feature here is all the boats do not use engine.
+This makes the tourists feel deeply about the simplest beauty of the ancient town.
 The ferryman will share many interesting daily life stories if you want to hear while enjoying the floating trip.

-So don’t wait any longer, pack it up and prepare for a memorable trip in a whole new land in Vietnam.
-Surely you won’t regret it!
+So do not wait any longer, pack it up and prepare for a memorable trip in a whole new land in Vietnam.
+Surely you won’t regret!

 Image sources: Internet